Background

 Experience and qualifications

-Roy originally trained as a food and textiles teacher, completed an MA in ICT in education, and has been a GCSE moderator and A-level principal examiner.
+Roy originally trained as a food and textiles teacher, completed an MA in ICT in education, and has been a food GCSE moderator and A-level principal examiner.
 Roy received the Excellence Award for Outstanding Contribution to Design and Technology from the Design and Technology Association.
+He is a good team player, able to sustain independent work to tight deadlines, with excellent communication skills.

 My approach

-Grounded in research and practice
+Grounded in research and practice for impact

 Learning that sparks curiosity and interest

-Accessible and relevant for every pupil
+Accessible and relevant to every pupil

 Real-world skills for